-The Lake Clark National Park and Preserve (Lake Clark) is proposing the Tanalian Trail System Pedestrian Access Trail Environmental Assessment (EA) in compliance with the National Environmental Policy Act (NEPA).
-The EA discloses the purpose and need for action, action alternatives, issues, and impacts that may result from the action alternatives.
+The Lake Clark National Park and Preserve (Lake Clark) is proposing additions to the Tanalian Trail System in this Tanalian Trail System Pedestrian Access Trail Environmental Assessment (EA).
+This environmental assessment (EA) includes the required content under the National Environmental Policy Act (NEPA).
+The EA discloses the purpose and need for action, the current and future condition of the environment if no action is taken, action alternatives, issues, and impacts that may result from the action alternative.